Deep Dynamics: Vehicle Dynamics Modeling with a Physics-Constrained Neural Network for Autonomous Racing: Problem Statement

-\textbf{Modeling Assumptions.} We make the following modeling assumptions for the dynamic single-track model used in this work: \begin{enumerate*}[noitemsep,topsep=0pt] \item The model assumes that the racecar drives in 2D space despite the banking on real-world racetracks.
-The state equations can be modified to accommodate the banking angle of the racetrack. \item We assume that there is no significant actuation delay for the control inputs $\Delta T$, and $\Delta \delta$.
-Actuation delays can be accounted for in the model, therefore this is just a simplifying assumption. \item We assume that three of the model coefficients within $\Phi$ are directly measurable and belong to the set of known coefficients, $\Phi_k$.
-These include the mass, $m$, and geometric properties, $l_r$ and $l_f$, which can be measured in a typical garage with corner weight scales.
-The remaining coefficients belong to the set of unknown coefficients, $\Phi_u$, because they are difficult to obtain without cost and time-intensive procedures.
+\textbf{Modeling Assumptions.} We make the following modeling assumptions for the dynamic single-track model used in this work: \begin{enumerate*}[noitemsep,topsep=0pt] \item The model assumes that the racecar drives in 2D space despite the banking on real-world racetracks. \item We assume that there is no significant actuation delay for the control inputs $\Delta T$, and $\Delta \delta$. \item We assume that the vehicle's mass, $m$, and geometric properties, $l_r$ and $l_f$, belong to the set of known coefficients, $\Phi_k$, because they can be measured in a typical garage.
+The remaining coefficients belong to the set of unknown coefficients, $\Phi_u$, because require cost and time-intensive procedures to obtain.
 Therefore, $\Phi = \{ \Phi_{k} \cup \Phi_{u} \} $, where $\Phi_{k} = \{m, l_f, l_r\} $ and $\Phi_{u} = \{B_{f/r}$, $C_{f/r}$, $D_{f/r}$, $E_{f/r}$, $G_{f/r}$, $K_{f/r}$, $C_{m1}$, $C_{m2}$, $C_{r0}$, $C_d$, $I_z\}$.
-Although the precise values of $\Phi_u$ are unknown, we posit that each parameter is bounded within a known, physically meaningful nominal range, denoted as \textbf{$\ubar{\Phi}_u \leq \Phi_u \leq \bar{\Phi}_u$}. \end{enumerate*}
+Although the precise values of $\Phi_u$ are unknown, we posit that each coefficient is bounded within a known nominal range, denoted as \textbf{$\ubar{\Phi}_u \leq \Phi_u \leq \bar{\Phi}_u$}. \end{enumerate*}